 Broke students don’t do socials

-I don’t think enough people realize how much debt has an effect on a young person’s ability to adjust to a new environment and make friends.
+I don’t think enough people realize how much debt affects a young person’s ability to adjust to a new environment and make friends.

-Sure everyone is still nice to you, but after a while, you start to notice that you’re not part of any inside jokes nor are folks rushing to sit next to you in class.
+Sure, everyone is still nice to you, but after a while, you start to notice that you’re not part of any inside jokes, and folks are not rushing to sit next to you in class.

 With every bagel or coffee I bought, I felt an enormous amount of guilt for not making it at home instead.
 I hated waking up late because that meant I’d have to waste money getting food on campus.